Hedge Cutting Bewdley

 Privet Hedges Bewdley

-1. Wildlife Habitat: Whilst privet hedges may not attract a vast array of wildlife, they're capable of providing some birds with nesting sites and feeding opportunities through their black berries, which are, however, mildly poisonous to humans and should never be eaten.
+1. Habitat for Wildlife: Whilst privet hedges might not attract a vast array of wildlife, they're capable of providing birds with nesting sites and also feeding opportunities through their black berries, which are, however, mildly poisonous to humans and should never be eaten.

-7. Screening and Privacy: By creating a dense visual barrier, the foliage of a well-trimmed privet hedge offers protection from the gaze of neighbours and passers-by, and is useful for masking unattractive garden areas.
+4. Privacy and Screening: By creating a dense visual barrier, the foliage of a well-maintained privet hedge offers protection from the gaze of passers-by and neighbours, and is also great for masking unattractive garden zones.

 Planting and Caring for Your Privet Hedge

-2. Spacing: When planting a hedge, plan for its final thickness and dimensions.
-To create a dense barrier, space individual plants 16-24in (40-60cm) apart, depending on the mature width expected.
+2. Spacing: When planting a hedge, plan for its final size.
+To create a dense barrier, space individual plants 40-60cm (16-24in) apart, depending on the mature width expected.

 Instant Hedging Bewdley